2022 Annual Report on Internal Complaint Handling

 Given the relatively low number of complaints, contact between citizens and employees of the municipality of West Maas en Waal is generally good.

-The complaints in 2022 can all be traced back to the subject of communication.
-It remains important that employees pay attention to their attitude and behavior towards residents and that agreements are honored.
-An adequate response to signals from citizens and clear communication can prevent the need to follow a formal written complaints procedure.
-Good contact between citizens and employees often prevents a formal procedure.
+All complaints in 2022 can be traced back to the issue of communication.
+It remains important that employees pay attention to their attitude and behavior toward residents and that agreements are honored.
+An appropriate response to feedback from citizens and clear communication can prevent the need to follow a formal written complaint procedure.
+Good communication between citizens and employees often prevents the need for a formal procedure.
 Providing citizens with complete and timely information remains essential.

-Finally, the complaints coordinator would like to take this opportunity to thank the complaint handlers, the ombudsman, and the defendants for their dedication and solution-oriented attitude.
-This means that in most cases, complaints do not need to be formalized.
+Finally, the complaints coordinator would like to take this opportunity to thank the complaints handlers, the ombudsman, and the parties involved for their dedication and solution-oriented approach.
+As a result, in most cases, complaints do not need to be formalized.

 Beneden-Leeuwen, May 3, 2023.

-The complaints coordinator for the municipality of West Maas en Waal
+The complaint coordinator municipality West Maas en Waal

 E. (Esther) Bakker